gmac/graphql-stitching-ruby/README.md

 }
 ```

 The above representation of a `Product` type provides no unique data beyond a key that is available in other locations.
 Thus, this representation will never require an inbound request to fetch it, and its stitching query may be omitted.
-This pattern of providing key-only types is very common in stitching: it allows a foreign key to be represented as an object stub that may be enriched by data collected from other locations.

 #### List queries